cloudcaptainhq/cloudcaptainhq.github.io/getstarted/play.md

 In this brief guide we have seen how to:

 - create a Play application
-- fuse it into a Boxfuse image
+- fuse it into a CloudCaptain image
 - deploy the image locally on VirtualBox
 - deploy the image unchanged to AWS
 - update the application with zero downtime